 Rail Transport.
 There are two possible ways of sending goods though rail, i.e. passenger train and goods train.
 The sender of goods has to evaluate the utility of passenger and goods trains and opt for one of them as means of transport.
 There are limited bogies for carrying goods in passenger train.
 Passenger trains have scheduled timings for arrival and departure, so goods sent through them reach quickly at scheduled time but freight charged by passenger trains and more than freight charges by goods train.
 Perishable goods have very short period market, so it is always safe and suitable to send these goods through passenger trains.
-Perishable goods consist of vegetable, milk, fruits, eggs, fish etc. it will be better to send non-perishable goods through goods train, because of lesser charges and no haste for delivery.
+Perishable goods through goods train, because of lesser charges and no haste for delivery.